DanielBayo/Data-Exploration-In-SQL/serious_sql_data_exploration.md

 |weight|2782|6.34|
 |blood_pressure|2417|5.51|

-Even though the the `measure= blood_pressure` is just about 5.51% of the total records, it's also the measure with most of the `measure_value = 0`.
+Even though the `measure= blood_pressure` is just about 5.51% of the total records, it's also the measure with most of the `measure_value = 0`.
 Let's filter with these two conditions,

 ```sql
 SELECT *